-- STEP 2 - Apply for Your Federal Personal Identification Number (PIN)
+- STEP 1 - Apply for Your FSA ID

-- To apply for financial aid, you MUST complete a FAFSA at www.fafsa.ed.gov.
-You should complete the application as early as possible after February 1, and prior to April 1.
-You must complete the FAFSA (utilizing the Data Retrieval Process is highly recommended) and submit it by the priority deadline of April 1 to receive the maximum consideration for limited financial aid resources.
+- To apply for financial aid, you MUST complete a FAFSA by visiting studentaid.gov.
+You should complete the application as early as possible after Oct.
+1. You must complete and submit the FAFSA, along with any requested documentation, by the priority deadline of Jan.
+15 to receive the maximum consideration for limited financial aid resources.
 The University of Houston’s Federal School Code is 003652.

-- You will be notified by the Department of Education via e-mail within 3-5 days that your Student Aid Report (SAR) is ready for review and has been forwarded to the school of your choice.
-If your SAR has errors, correct them online using your Federal PIN.
+- You will be notified by the Department of Education via email within 3-5 days that your Student Aid Report (SAR) is ready for review and has been forwarded to the school of your choice.
+If your SAR has errors, correct them online using your FSA ID.

 - While processing your FAFSA, additional application requirements may be requested to complete your file in a process called verification.
 You will be notified via email if your file is incomplete, but it is also recommended that you monitor your status online via our new ProVerifier+ verification tool located in AccessUH or your myUH self-service account To Do List.

 - In order to be eligible for federal funding, you MUST be a fully admitted degree-seeking student.
-Check your status online at myUH.uh.edu.
+Check your status online at myUH self-service account.

-- We will notify you via e-mail when you have been awarded financial aid.
-Accept or decline your financial aid award(s) at myUH.uh.edu.
+- We will notify you via email when you have been offered financial aid.
+Accept or decline your financial aid award(s) at myUH self-service account.

 University of Houston strives to make the Financial Aid process as straightforward as possible, but some students have unique situations that they need help with.
 Browse this list of links to learn more about the financial aid application process.